-Juggling planning your wedding with busy work schedules and life in general can be very stressful and a real struggle.
-My handy wedding planning checklist will help keep you on track so that no detail is forgotten.
+With so many tasks to take care of and details to arrange, planning a wedding can seem overwhelming and stressful.
+This handy wedding planning checklist will help keep you on track so that no detail is forgotten.

 Set your budget

-This is one area where having a wedding planner is super helpful, as we can guide you and give you advice on how to realistically budget for each item.
+This is one area where having a wedding planner is super helpful, as we can guide you and give you advice on how to realistically budget for each element of your wedding.

 Discuss and decide on the type of wedding you want – church ceremony?
 Marquee reception?
 Civil ceremony and reception at the same location?
-There are endless options for your wedding and it’s best to sit down and talk about what you want together so you’re both on the same page, before you start planning.
+Barn wedding?
+Mansion House?
+Country House?
+There are endless options for your wedding and it’s best to sit down and talk about what you want together so you’re both on the same page before you start planning.

-One of the most important planning decisions to tackle first, and not just for practical reasons.
-Setting the date first will impact all the other areas of your wedding and once you have made that first decision, you’ll be able to go ahead and secure your venue and suppliers for your wedding day.
+One of the most important planning decisions to tackle early on, and not just for practical reasons.
+Setting the date early will impact all the other areas of your wedding and once you have made that first decision, you’ll be able to go ahead and secure your venue and suppliers for your wedding day.

 Invest in wedding insurance – weddings are expensive and emotional and it is best to be prepared in case something does happen.
 Wedding insurance covers you if there is a problem with the venue or a supplier, but be mindful that it does not cover if one of you changes their mind.